adanalvarez/TrailDiscover/README.md

 **Warning**

 This dashboard is resource-intensive.
-If you want to generate a dashboard with less data it is possible to use the options `--on-the-wild-only` to only add events that have been seen in the wild, or the `--tactics` option to only add specific tactics.
-Example usage
+If you want to generate a dashboard with fewer data it is possible to use the options `--on-the-wild-only` to only add events that have been seen in the wild, or the `--tactics` option to only add specific tactics.
+Example usage:
  `python3 datadog_dashboard.py --on-the-wild-only --tactics "TA0005 - Defense Evasion" "TA0008 - Lateral Movement"`